tc39/proposal-arraybuffer-base64/README.md

 ### How is `=` padding handled?

 Padding is always generated.
-The base64 decoder does not require it to be present unless `strict: true` is specified; however, if it is present, it must be well-formed (i.e., once stripped of whitespace the length of the string must be a multiple of 4, and there can be 1 or 2 padding `=` characters).
+The base64 decoder allows specifying how to handle inputs without it with the `lastChunkHandling` option.

 ### How are the extra padding bits handled?

 If the length of your input data isn't exactly a multiple of 3 bytes, then encoding it will use either 2 or 3 base64 characters to encode the final 1 or 2 bytes.
 Since each base64 character is 6 bits, this means you'll be using either 12 or 18 bits to represent 8 or 16 bits, which means you have an extra 4 or 2 bits which don't encode anything.

 Per [the RFC](https://datatracker.ietf.org/doc/html/rfc4648#section-3.5), decoders MAY reject input strings where the padding bits are non-zero.
-Here, non-zero padding bits are silently ignored when `strict: false` (the default), and are an error when `strict: true`.
+Here, non-zero padding bits are silently ignored unless `lastChunkHandling: "strict"` is specified.

 ### How is whitespace handled?

 The encoders do not output whitespace.
 The hex decoder does not allow it as input.
-The base64 decoder allows [ASCII whitespace](https://infra.spec.whatwg.org/#ascii-whitespace) anywhere in the string as long as `strict: true` is not specified.
+The base64 decoder allows [ASCII whitespace](https://infra.spec.whatwg.org/#ascii-whitespace) anywhere in the string.

 ### How are other characters handled?